jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 %}

 See {% include chapter-link.html slug="caged" %} for more about triad chord shapes.

-## Finding notes across strings

-At first,
-picking out a melody across strings seems like a matter of random guessing, and then remembering what we find.
-It gets easier over time.
-It's like a memory game that never resets.

-The following figure shows how to assemble stepwise scales across strings, by indicating where to find "semitone" (S) and "whole tone" (T) intervals on neighboring strings.
-Moving from the blank dot to the S on the neighboring string is the same as moving one fret higher on the same string.

-{% include figure.html
-    caption="Semitone and whole tone intervals on neighboring strings." url="/assets/figures/major-scale/neighboring-st.svg"
-    class="chord row"
-%}

-See {% include chapter-link.html slug="scale-intro" %} for more about assembling scales across strings.

 For more information about playing in a single position, see {% include chapter-link.html slug="major-harmony" %}.